memeguerrini/plotly-challenge/README.md

 ![Bacteria Image](Images/bacteria.jpg)

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://memeguerrini.com/projects/plotly-challenge/), which catalogs the microbes that colonize human navels.
+In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity dataset](http://memeguerrini.github.io/plotly-challenge)
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 ## Step 1: Plotly